 UX design for visually impaired users

 As we age, our eyesight weakens.
 It becomes harder to focus on close objects, distinguish between colors, and see peripheral areas of a screen.
 Our pupils also become less responsive to changes in lighting.
 This might explain why older adults need more light to read yet squint in the bright sunlight.
-In design for elderly, follow these guidelines for users with visual impairment:
+In healthcare app development for elderly, follow these guidelines for users with visual impairment:

 Use contrast in your UX design